heheshang/AuroraPlan/Rust for Rustaceans.md

 0xBFFFF maps to a crude graphics rendering pipeline; writes to individual bytes in that range will change particular pixels (or blocks, depending on the mode) on the screen.
-When you’re interacting with device-mapped memory, the device may implement custom behavior for each memory access to that region of memory, so the assumptions your CPU and compiler make about regular memory loads and stores may no longer hold.
-For instance, it is common for hardware devices to have memory-mapped registers that are modified 218 Chapter 12 when they’re read, meaning the reads have side effects.
+- When you’re interacting with device-mapped memory, the device may implement custom behavior for each memory access to that region of memory, so the assumptions your CPU and compiler make about regular memory loads and stores may no longer hold.
+For instance, it is common for hardware devices to have memory-mapped registers that are modified when they’re read, meaning the reads have side effects.
 In such cases, the compiler can’t safely elide a memory store operation if you read the same memory address twice in a row!
-A similar issue arises when program execution is suddenly diverted in ways that aren’t represented in the code and thus that the compiler cannot expect.
+- A similar issue arises when program execution is suddenly diverted in ways that aren’t represented in the code and thus that the compiler cannot expect.
 Execution might be diverted if there is no underlying operating system to handle processor exceptions or interrupts, or if a process